AdobeDocs/adobe-io-runtime/src/pages/guides/using/using_packages.md

 ...
 ```

-If you get the package summmary again, you&rsquo;ll see the default parameters listed:
+If you get the package summary again, you&rsquo;ll see the default parameters listed:

 ```
 package /<yourNamespace>/hellopackage: Returns a result based on parameter name